 After locking to a traffic channel, the MS proceeds with the "call MS - MTX" procedure.
+If the MS locks to an access channel the procedure is entered via entry A1.

 If roaming updating in scheme D is interrupted by MS off hook (combined updating and call) the roaming alarm shall be activated.